PATH_V 305 (3) Modern Microscopy

 Interactions between viruses and humans; pathogenesis; prompt virological diagnosis; rationale for antiviral chemotherapy and prophylaxis.
 [3-0-0] Equivalency: MICB407

 Investigation of a specific topic in Medical Laboratory Science.
-The credit value for this course will be determined in consultation with the student prior to the registration.

 An elective in clinical infection control, medical microbiology or molecular biology.